json-api/json-api/recommendations/index.md

 ## <a href="#filtering" id="filtering" class="headerlink"></a> Filtering

 The base specification is agnostic about filtering strategies supported by a server.
-The `filter` query parameter is reserved to be used as the basis for any filtering strategy.
+The `filter` query parameter family is reserved to be used as the basis for any filtering strategy.

 It's recommended that servers that wish to support filtering of a resource collection based upon associations do so by allowing query parameters that